sgutierrez8c54/codeserv/Programming-Using-Java.md

         - It has a very powerful integrated development tool.
         - It provides sophisticated auto-complete functionality.
         - It has built-in, advanced debugging and monitoring tools.
-        - Is integrated with git (a version control software).
+        - It is integrated with git (a version control software).
     * Disadvantages
         - Requires advanced programming skills.
         - Requires an advanced knowledge of Java.